 Dalton

-When I returned to Los Angeles after getting my undergrad degree at Berkeley, I got a job working for a wildly successful film producer and took a room for rent with my friend Dalton.
+When I returned to Los Angeles after earning my undergraduate degree at Berkeley, I got a job working for a wildly successful film producer and took a room for rent with my friend Dalton.

-I lived with him all through my twenties: in that time, in addition to being my landlord, he became a dearest friend, a father figure, a mother figure, my mentor and ultimately my family.
+I lived with him through my twenties.
+In that time, he became far more than a landlord—he was a dearest friend, a father figure, a mother figure, a mentor, and, eventually, my family.
 Dalton is the reason I did not become a mess.

-He loved having lots of people around but he sort of detested everyone.
-Everyone, except me.
-He adored me, I never really knew why.
-I was young and annoying in all the ways Dalton traditionally loathed.
-But I was his: I was his young, annoying thing, so he had absorbed me into his mischievous and wild immune system and was protective of me.
+He loved a full house and loved it more when everyone left.
+He sort of hated everyone.
+Everyone but me.
+For reasons I never understood, he adored me.
+I was young and annoying in precisely the ways he typically found intolerable—but I was his young, annoying thing, so he had absorbed me into his mischievous and wild immune system and was protective of me.

-One morning, he came downstairs where I was eating breakfast.
-He sized me up and down and declared, “Well, you’re never going to be better looking than you are today.
-Today is it.
-So you better use it.
-Whatever you can possibly squeeze out of this life with your looks, you better get it today.”
-He walked out the door, leaving me speechless with my Cheerios.
-“Today’s the day!”
+One morning he came downstairs, studied me over his coffee, and delivered a verdict: “Well.
+You’re never going to be better-looking than you are today.
+This is it.
+So use it.
+Whatever you can possibly squeeze out of this life with your looks—do it today.”
+And he walked out, leaving me stunned over my Cheerios.

 When I decided on a whim one day to quit my lucrative Hollywood job and go to acupuncture school in 2002, Dalton never questioned it: parts of us die and are being reborn all the time.
 He supported my evolving–even if it meant evolving away from him–which only now do I recognize is the generosity of a true friend.